Scroll Top

 Photo: TIDE

-Thanks to the support of the German Cooperation through the KfW, eight projects were approved for the second call for proposals.
+Supported by the German Cooperation through KfW, eight projects were successfully approved during the second call for proposals, strengthening regional conservation efforts.

 Fundación Comunitaria Cozumel I.A.P.
 (FCC)